Erythromycin Oral SuspensionPronunciation

 Prolonged or repeated use of erythromycin may result in an overgrowth of nonsusceptible bacteria or fungi.
 If superinfection occurs, erythromycin should be discontinued and appropriate therapy instituted.

 When indicated, incision and drainage or other surgical procedures should be performed in conjunction with antibiotic therapy.

 Information for Patients

-Patients should be counseled that antibacterial drugs including erythromycin ethylsuccinate oral suspension should only be used to treat bacterial infections.
+Patients should be counseled that antibacterial drugs including Erythromycin Ethylsuccinate should only be used to treat bacterial infections.
 They do not treat viral infections (e.g., the common cold).
-When erythromycin ethylsuccinate oral suspension is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
-Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by erythromycin ethylsuccinate oral suspension or other antibacterial drugs in the future.
+When Erythromycin Ethylsuccinate is prescribed to treat a bacterial infection, patients should be told that although it is common to feel better early in the course of therapy, the medication should be taken exactly as directed.
+Skipping doses or not completing the full course of therapy may (1) decrease the effectiveness of the immediate treatment and (2) increase the likelihood that bacteria will develop resistance and will not be treatable by Erythromycin Ethylsuccinate or other antibacterial drugs in the future.

 Erythromycin use in patients who are receiving high doses of theophylline may be associated with an increase in serum theophylline levels and potential theophylline toxicity.
 In case of theophylline toxicity and/or elevated serum theophylline levels, the dose of theophylline should be reduced while the patient is receiving concomitant erythromycin therapy.

 There have been published reports suggesting that when oral erythromycin is given concurrently with theophylline there is a decrease in erythromycin serum concentrations of approximately 35%.
 The mechanism by which this interaction occurs is unknown.
 The decrease in erythromycin concentrations due to co-administration of theophylline could result in subtherapeutic concentrations of erythromycin.Verapamil